 This dressing will keep for quite a while, refrigerated.
 Bring to room temperature before using.

-If you like this sesame-ginger salad dressing, you might also enjoy …
+If you like salad dressing with an Asian spin, you might also enjoy …

 Explore some tasty salads you can use these dressing with.